Not Too Late: Strength Training for Women Over 50 for seniors

 • Back Strengthening Moves: Exercises like bird dogs and supermans can help strengthen the back.
 To do a bird dog, kneel on the ground.
 While holding your core, stretch out one arm in front and stretch the opposite leg backwards.
 Then, alternate to the other side.
 To do a superman, lay on your stomach and stretch out both your arms and legs, then move them up and down without touching the floor.

-Strength Training at Home vs. Gym for Women Over 50
+Strength Training at Home vs. Gym

 Strength Training at Home